Introduction

 Early death

-Four months after his father’s death, Albert, too, was dead.
-He died of acute nephritis (inflammation of the kidneys) on 8 December 1906, aged 41.[7]
+Four months after his father’s death, Albert also passed away.
+He died from acute nephritis (inflammation of the kidneys) on 8 December 1906, aged 41.[7]

 Albert’s estate was valued at £1,869 18s 5d.